oss-slu/MeltShiny/README.md

 ## Running MeltShiny

 Double clicking the MeltShiny.command and MeltShiny.bat for Mac and Windows, respectively, will open a terminal.
 The terminal will show some numbers before starting the MeltShiny application in your default web browser.
 This program uses a local host, so the contents you provide in the program are localized to your computer.
 Should the application not open automatically, copy the numbers at the bottom of the terminal into a browser tab.
 Note, the terminal must remain open for the MeltShiny application to run.
 Once you are done with your MeltShiny session, close out of the application tab and close the terminal.

+### Updating the MeltShiny Program

+To obtain the latest version of the MeltShiny program, update scripts have been included, with names MeltShinyUpdate.command and MeltShinyUpdate.bat for MacOS and Windows, respectively.
+These files are found within the MacOS_Scripts and Windows_Scripts folders within the MeltShiny application bundle.
+Per the nature of deleting and replacing directories, ensure that you have not changed the file structure of the MeltShiny package; the code and Mac/Windows script subdirectories should remain within the MeltWin2.0-man directory the package is wrapped in.
+Although checks have been put in place for any deviations to this, we recommend leaving the file structure as is to ensure there are no unforeseen consequences.

+Double clicking MeltShinyUpdate.command or MeltShinyUpdate.bat for Mac and Windows, respectively, will open up a terminal.
+This terminal will display the progress of downloading the main zip file from the GitHub page as well as progress of downloading/extracting its contents.
+In the end, the contents of the code subdirectory will be replaced with updated versions and the terminal will state your program is up to date.
+Otherwise, the respective error message will appear as to what went wrong.